-Visigothic Symposia (VgS) is a series of five online symposia eliciting the latest and most innovative research in Visigothic studies.
-It is also the launch of an exciting new set of open-access publications by our parent project, Networks and Neighbours (N&N).
+Visigothic Symposia (VgS) is a series of online symposia eliciting the latest and most innovative research in Visigothic studies.

-There will be five online symposia, running from 2016-2020.
-The research focus is the history and archaeology of the Visigoths from the 4th century to the eighth.
-However, Visigothic studies refers not only to the historical Visigoths – their actions, their productions, and their depictions – but also to their subsequent legacy, in diverse manuscripts and editions, competing historiographies, conflictual political discourses, etc., from the middle ages to today.
-Each symposium will be broken into two specific and complementing themes in Visigothic studies, for example, law and theology, or literature and violence, or religion and territory.
+The research focus is the history and archaeology of the Visigoths from the 4th century through the earlier eighth.
+However, Visigothic studies refers not only to the historical Visigoths – their actions, their output, and their representations – but also to their subsequent legacy, in diverse manuscripts and editions, competing historiographies, conflictual political discourses, etc., from the Middle Ages to today.
+Each symposium is broken into complementing themes in Visigothic studies, for example, law and theology, or literature and violence, or religion and territory.

-The online symposia papers will be followed by formal responses by each theme’s respective participants.
-There will be ten papers and ten responses.
-All twenty items will be peer-reviewed and meet the editorial standards of N&N and Punctum Books.
-Subsequently, the symposium materials may be published, subject to double-blind peer-review, by N&N as OA and print books.
-In total there will be five VgS volumes constructed as a progressive dialogic set.
+The online symposia papers are supplemented, when possible, by formal responses by each theme’s respective participants.
+All papers are peer-reviewed and meet the editorial standards of Punctum Books and Gracchi Books.
+In total, it is intended for there to be five VgS volumes constructed as a progressive dialogic set.

-We’ve disembodied (or, for those Deleuzians out there, de-territorialized) the traditional symposium assemblage as a way: 1. to facilitate encounters between interdisciplinary Visigothic scholars from around the globe; 2. to develop an ongoing international discourse on the Visigoths; 3. to critically, dialectically assess (not flatly dismiss), from transnational perspectives, politically/financially-motivated representations of the Visigoths; 4. to challenge hegemonic narratives; 5. and, to provide a forum for scholarly exchange in Visigothic studies which is free and accessible (and sustainable as such), as well as within the remit of expected academic standards.
+We’ve disembodied (or, de-territorialized) the traditional symposium assemblage as a way: 1. to facilitate encounters between interdisciplinary Visigothic scholars from around the globe; 2. to develop an ongoing international discourse on the Visigoths; 3. to critically assess, from transnational perspectives, politically and financially motivated representations of the Visigoths; 4. to challenge hegemonic narratives; 5. and, to provide a forum for scholarly exchange in Visigothic Studies which is free and accessible (and sustainable as such), as well as within the remit of expected academic standards.

 Nevertheless, we aren’t afraid of the body (or, a territorialized topography)…it still matters.
 In fact, the body is increasingly becoming the site of resistance to hegemony – academic and otherwise.
-Related to this, is the rise – yes, even amongst historians – of object-oriented ontologies, neo-realisms, and metamodernism.
-To satiate this, we intend to merge mind, material and space through a mingling of wine [receptions], time [management malfunctions], and public performance at a tbd 2020 or 2021 event.
+Related to this, is the rise of object-oriented ontologies, neo-realisms, and metamodernism.
+To satiate this, we intend to merge mind, material and space through a mingling of reception, time, and public performance at a tbd real-life event.

 We are funded by intellect and supported by scholarship.